On the Fukaya category of a Fano hypersurface in projective space: Deformation theory

 does not make sense because the infinite sum may not converge.
-However, if we assume that $\alpha \in F_2 \hat{\mathfrak{g}}_{f(1)}$ then the sum {\bf does} make sense, because the $k$th term in the Maurer-Cartan equation lies in $F_{2+k}\hat{\mathfrak{g}}$, so the terms in the sum are of successively higher and higher orders in the filtration.
+However, if we assume that $\alpha \in F_2 \hat{\mathfrak{g}}_{f(1)}$ then the sum \emph{does} make sense, because the $k$th term in the Maurer--Cartan equation lies in $F_{2+k}\hat{\mathfrak{g}}$, so the terms in the sum are of successively higher and higher orders in the filtration.